-When you choose facelift, there is a lot on the line.
-Patients make a tremendous emotional investment in the procedure, trusting their hopes, health and lifetime appearance to a surgeon.
+When you choose a facelift, there is a lot on the line.
+Patients make a tremendous emotional investment in the procedure, trusting their hopes, health, and lifetime appearance to a surgeon.
 That is why it is so important to choose wisely, from among surgeons and surgical options.

-Sacramento plastic surgeon Dr. Donald Hause has the depth of experience you need to ensure a beautiful, natural-looking result.
-Here, he explains some of the key variables that make the difference between a successful outcome and an artificial-looking facelift.
+Sacramento plastic surgeon Dr. Donald Hause has the depth of experience to ensure a beautiful, natural-looking result.
+Here, he explains some of the critical variables that make the difference between a successful outcome and an artificial-looking facelift.